Women's liberation movement in Asia: Japan

 Groups began to appear in cities throughout Japan in April 1970.
 These groups were not hierarchical and had no central leadership.
 Starting in late 1970, an organization called Gurũpu tatakau onna (Group of Fighting Women) began to work towards women's liberation throughout Japan.
 Women met to discuss Tanaka Mitsu's work, Liberation from the Toilet and also to advocate for a change in laws.
 Tanaka chose to use the word "toilet" because women could be described as "little more than repositories of men's bodily fluids," or metaphorically speaking, as a convenience to men.
+In August 1970, a conference hosted by Yoko Matsuoka and Aiko Iijima at Hosei University attracted over 1,000 participants.
+Matsuoka, Yayori Matsui and others were members of the Ajia Josei Kaihō (Asian Women's Liberation Group).
 Another ūman ribu publication was Onna erosu, which started in the 1970s and had a diverse perspective on social movements.
 The ūman ribu anthology for women in Japan came out in 1972 and was called Onna's Thought.
 The first public rally for ũūan ribu took place on International Anti-War Day, October 21, 1970.
 In 1973, Tokyo activists created a public demonstration against Mother's Day.
 The activists had a banner that read "Mother's Day, what a laugh!" and critiqued the value of mothers, wives and children in Japanese society.

 Communes were started by ūman ribu activists in the early 1970s throughout Japan, including the best-known commune of Ribu Shinjuku Centre in Tokyo.
 Various groups, including the Gurũpu tatakau onna, Thought Group SEX, Tokyo Komu-unu, Alliance of Fighting Women and Scarlet Letter helped establish the Ribu Shinjuku Centre.
 The Centre was not only a central location for organizing and communicating, but also served as women's shelter.
 The women's liberation movement in Japan continued past the 1970s, but not with using the same terminology and methods.